madlabs-ally/alx-low_level_programming/0x01-variables_if_else_while/README.md

 File 8-print_base16.c has a C program that prints all the numbers of base 16 in lowercase, followed by a new line

+File 9-print_comb.c has a C program that prints all possible combinations of single-digit numbers